Margo Hughes: Margo's affair

 In 2004, the Hughes marriage would reach another crisis with the arrival of former football star and new sports anchor for WOAK, Doc Reese.
 From the moment she laid eyes on him, Margo, inexplicably, found herself drawn to this man who oozed sex appeal.
 It soon became apparent that Doc was attracted to Margo as well and he wasted no time flirting with her, flirting that she participated in.
 Although her best friend, Jessica Griffin Harris, tried to warn Margo that she was playing with fire, Margo enjoyed the attention and saw nothing wrong with it.
 However, as the weeks went by, Margo became more and more attracted to Reese who pursued her with a passion, making her feel desirable.
 Soon Margo's self-control started to crumble, especially after she found herself caught in a smoldering kiss with Doc in the club's sauna.
-After stopping things from going too far (only because an employee at the club, Jill, walked in and interrupted), Margo couldn't stop thinking of Doc and began to consider that it might be best to sleep with him, thereby getting him out of her system.
+After stopping things from going too far (only because an employee at the club, Jill, walked in and interrupted), Margo couldn't stop thinking of Doc and began to consider that it might be best to have sex with him, thereby getting him out of her system.
 However, the night she was going to go through with it, Doc unexpectedly refused her and asked her to leave his hotel room.
 Doc's rejection worked like a cold shower for Margo and the next morning she confided to Jessica that she was over him.

 Margo's lies and distracted behavior came back to haunt her when Tom, learning she'd lied to him about working late the previous night, saw a pattern to her behavior and accused her of having an affair with Reese.
 Although Margo tried to tell Tom that nothing happened between her and Reese, he didn't believe her and was convinced she was holding something back.
 Trying to satisfy him, she admitted to the flirting but made it seem much more innocent than it actually was.
 Again, Tom didn't believe her.
 Soon, Margo found herself being blackmailed by Jill, who asked for a night with Doc in exchange for her silence.
 Although Margo pleaded with Doc to comply, he saw Jill as a troublemaker and refused to go through with it.
 True to her word, Jill went to Tom and told him about seeing Margo and Doc come out of the sauna together.
 Found out, Margo told Tom about the smoldering kisses she and Doc shared but insisted that nothing sexual occurred.
 Although he believed her, it was too late.
 Disgusted with the way she'd lied to him, Tom filed for a legal separation.
 At the same time, Margo learned that Doc did have an affair—with Jessica.
 That knowledge put a crimp in her friendship with Jessica.
 However, by year's end, Margo healed her relationship with not only Jess, but Tom as well.